CounterCultureLabs/dumpscribe/README.md

 # TODO

 * Add upstart script
+** Make the upstart script check if sd card is ext4 formatted and has pendump and unmuddled dirs.
+If not, format and make those dirs.
 * Get rid of dumpscribe memory leaks
 ** It looks like the obex downloads allocates memory that is only freed when the obex cleanup function is called (which disconnects).
 ** Use Valgrind to check for memory leaks: http://www.cprogramming.com/debugging/valgrind.html